 - 1/2 cup of sugar

-1 Combine tapioca, milk, and salt in 1 1/2 quart pan on medium high heat.
-Stir until boiling.
-Simmer 5 minutes, uncovered at the lowest possible heat, adding sugar gradually.
+1 Cook the tapioca in milk with salt, slowly adding sugar until the tapioca thickens: Combine tapioca, milk, and salt in 1 1/2 quart pan on medium high heat.
+Stir while bringing to a bare simmer.
+Lower the heat and cook uncovered, at the lowest possible heat, adding sugar gradually, until the tapioca pearls have plumped up and thickened.

-2 Beat eggs in a separate bowl.
-Mix in some of the hot tapioca very slowly to equalize the temperature of the two mixtures (to avoid curdling).
+2 Temper the eggs with a little hot tapioca: Beat eggs in a separate bowl.
+Whisk in some of the hot tapioca very slowly to equalize the temperature of the two mixtures (to avoid curdling).

 3 Return eggs to pan with tapioca.
-Slowly bring mixture barely to a boil, stirring constantly.
-Reduce heat and stir several minutes at a low simmer, stirring constantly until you get a nice thick pudding consistency.
+Increase the heat to medium and stir for several minutes until you get a thick pudding consistency.
+Do not let the mixture boil or the tapioca egg custard will curdle.
 Cool 15 minutes.
-Add vanilla.
+Stir in vanilla.
 Serve either warm or chilled.

 Note: If you want to make a more light and fluffy, but still rich, tapioca pudding, separate the eggs.
 Use the egg yolks to stir in first to the pan with the tapioca.
 Once the pudding has become nice and thick, beat the egg whites in a separate bowl to soft peaks.
 Remove the pan of tapioca pudding from the stove, fold in the beaten egg whites into the pudding.